parente/tott/doc/setup.rst

 .. note::

    Typically, keypairs live in a ``.ssh`` directory in your home folder.
 We deviate from the norm here because we want our keys to continue to exist even if we destroy and recreate *tottbox*.
-So, instead, we store the keys in the ``/vagrant`` folder which keeps them safely synced on our host box.
+So, instead, we store the keys in the ``/vagrant`` folder which keeps them  synced with our host box.

    Vagrant does support `agent forwarding <http://docs.vagrantup.com/v2/vagrantfile/ssh_settings.html>`_ which would allow us to store the keys more securely on our host box.
 Setting up forwarding is a bit of a pain on some OSes, however, so we'll stick with the sync'ed folder approach.